LGBTQ culture in Los Angeles County: Institutions

 The Los Angeles LGBT Center is in the community.

 Ethnic LGBT+ organizations based in Los Angeles include the GALAS LGBTQ+ Armenian Society, RAHA International and Satrang.

 The ONE National Gay & Lesbian Archives at the University of Southern California holds LGBT-related archival materials.
 It maintains an archive and museum in West Hollywood.

 The Gay Women's Service Center, the first U.S. social center for lesbians, was founded in 1971.

 Old Lesbians Organizing for Change (OLOC) is an organization of lesbians 60 years of age and older that works towards tackling critical issues impacting the aging LGBTQ community.
 Their goal is to undo ageism, sexism and racism and build community empowerment through educational programming, national conferences, socials and action.
 They are a national organization that started in 1987 and is still currently running.

 Harry Hay established the Mattachine Society in Los Angeles in 1950; the organization moved its headquarters from to San Francisco in the 1950s.

 From 1992 to 2004, the EAGLES Academy was located in Hollywood.
 It was the first public high school designed for LGBT youth from grade 7 onwards in the United States.

 Jaja Muhammad of the BBC described the bookshop Circus of Books, with locations in West Hollywood and Silverlake as the most famous Los Angeles book retailer focusing on LGBT-centric pornography in the pre-internet era.
 It was called Book Circus until a renaming by new owners in 1982.
 In 2016 and 2019 the latter and former locations closed, respectively.
 Muhammad stated "it was a refuge and a meeting place for LA's gay community".

 The UCLA Center for LGBTQ+ Advocacy, Research & Health, at the UCLA Fielding School of Public Health, was founded in 2020.

 Connexxus Women's Center/Centro de Mujeres was one of the first lesbian and women centered non-profit organizations that focused on supporting the holistic wellness and professionalization of the lesbian community.
 They first opened their doors in January 1985 and closed in June 1990.
 Connexxus was successful in creating opportunities for women's’ professional development through their economic empowerment program.
 They provided a variety of mental health services such as 1-on-1 counseling and support groups and community wide conferences for service providers.
 Another strong component of the organization was their community events to facilitate socializing and community building.

 ACT UP/LA was founded December 1987 and disbanded ten years later in 1997.
 ACT UP/LA was a powerful activist force in Los Angeles during the AIDS pandemic.
-They worked tirelessly to fight for accessible healthcare the HIV+ community, destigmatize stereotypes towards them and provide information and education about existing services.
+They advocated for accessible healthcare the HIV+ community, to destigmatize stereotypes towards them, and to provide information and education about existing services.
 ACT UP/LA was unique because it also had a Woman's Caucus that had strong male allies.
-The caucus centered on the needs of women affected by HIV and Aids and coordinated their own actions and education.
+The caucus centered on the needs of women affected by HIV and AIDS and coordinated their own actions and education.